dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ### Pointer Arithmetics
 A pointer in C can basically hold an address right?
 Since an address is a numeric value, you can perform arithmetic operations on a pointer.

+##### Using pointers to increment/decrement
+One of the most common things you will see in programming is that annoying `i++` or `i--`.
+There is nothing like forgetting those at the end of a while loop lol.

 Here is how you can increment/decrement values using pointers:
 ```c
 int number = 69;